rovisanuograce01/Iris-Flower-Classification-/README.md

 updated task 1, added iris dataset classification with preprocessing, visualization and model implementation.
 🌸 Iris Flower Classification
-📌 Overview
+Overview of my project:
-This project is part of my data science internship where I worked on the Iris dataset to understand the basics of machine learning classification.
+This project is part of my data science internship where I worked on the Iris dataset to understand the basics of machine learning classification
-Dataset:
-The dataset consists of different iris flower species -
+The dataset consists of different iris flower species :
      1. Setosa
      2. Versicolor
      3. Virginica